• Skip to primary navigation

 Instructions

-• Heat the oven - Preheat oven to 425°F.
+• Heat the oven - Preheat the oven to 425°F.

-• Pat and arrange chicken - Pat the chicken thighs dry with a paper towel.
-Arrange the chicken thighs and garlic bulbs on top of the vegetables.
+• Prepare chicken - Pat the chicken thighs dry with a paper towel.
+Arrange the chicken thighs on top of the vegetables.
+Lift the skin of each chicken thigh and tuck 1 pat of butter under each skin.
+(Photo 4)

 Pro Tip - If you want toasted bread to enjoy with your chicken thighs, place the sliced bread in the oven 10 minutes before the chicken is complete so the bread will finish toasting at the same time as the chicken.